 #7.
 Incorporate New Techniques in Your Site Audits

-The methods above are some of the most used techniques reported by advanced technical practitioners, but there are always more techniques to learn to provide a more robust ongoing Site Audit process.
+The methods above are some of the most-used techniques reported by advanced technical practitioners, but there are always more methods to learn to provide a more robust ongoing Site Audit process.

 These workflows also provide your customers with the best user experience possible when they visit your site.